As Portland protests quieted, fatal shots rang out: Witnesses, videos offer details of Saturday shooting

 In the interview with Duncomb, Pappas said he thought the shooter “was looking for someone to hurt,” and that he and his friend were singled out because they were wearing Patriot Prayer hats.
 Pappas said he feared that he also would get shot.

 After the shooting, Pappas said Danielson had no pulse.
-He said he briefly argued with “ANTIFA (antifascist) medics,” saying he was wary of their motives before realizing they wanted to assist.
+He said he briefly argued with “antifa medics,” saying he was wary of their motives before realizing they wanted to assist.
 He said “some of them, to their credit, really do try to go out there and help people… They came to intervene and tried to effect whatever kind of help they could.”

 Police respond